Effectful Mealy Machines: Effectful Streams

-\begin{theorem} The isolated \trace{} of the interpretation of the stream cipher is approximately equal to that of the secure channel, $⦃\traceFun⟦\CIPHER{}⟧⦄ ≈ ⦃\traceFun⟦\Secure{}⟧⦄$. \end{theorem} \begin{proof} We will prove this statement by coinduction.
-Let us first compute the interpretation of the \streamCipher{} from its generators.
+\begin{thm} The isolated \kl{trace} of the interpretation of the stream cipher is approximately equal to that of the \kl{secure channel}, $\isoproj[\traceFun\interpret{\CIPHER}] \approx \isoproj[\traceFun\interpret{\Secure}]$. \end{thm} \begin{proof} We will prove this statement by coinduction.
+Let us first compute the interpretation of the \kl{stream cipher} from its generators.
 We have, after simplifying the first transition steps,

 where the transition functions are specified as

 We start simplifying \((\scalebox{0.5}{\initstateciphersemanticsFig}) \latercomp \corepeat{t_{c}}\), using that \emph{(i)} the pseudorandom generator \(P\) is deterministic, \emph{(ii)} the XOR \(\oplus\) is deterministic, \emph{(iii)} the XOR and copy are associative, \emph{(iv)} the XOR is nilpotent, \emph{(v, viii)} the XOR and copy are unital, \emph{(vi)} the assumption on the pseudorandom generator, and \emph{(vii)} the uniform distribution is a Sweedler integral for XOR.